jayeshcme/moviefix/README.md

-# Getting Started with Moviefix App.
+# About Moviefix App.
+Get the top 20 movies of each year based on popularity.
+Scroll up to fetch the previous year's movie and scroll down to get the next year's movie.

-# Requirements Covered
+## Requirements Covered
 1. Developed with React and Typescript bootstraped with CRA (Create React App).
 2. Fetch movies when scrolling up and down from TMDB discover/movies API.
 3. Custom component for infinite and smooth scrolling.
 No external library used.
 (Intersection Observer API) (Web and Responsive)